ArnolFokam/NER-Annotations-Density-vs-Pre-trained-Models/README.md

 ### License

-All the code in this project is licensed under the [MIT license](https://www.apache.org/licenses/LICENSE-2.0).
+All the code in this project is licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).